 rest<verb>, see The SysUtility Object.

-Authentication Provider Not Set After Project Import
+Authentication Provider Not Set After you Import the API

 For more information: